Frances Oldham Kelsey: Work on thalidomide

-In 1960, Kelsey was hired by the FDA in Washington, D.C.
-At that time, she "was one of only seven full-time and four young part-time physicians reviewing drugs" for the FDA.
 One of her first assignments at the FDA was to review an application by Richardson-Merrell for the drug thalidomide (under the tradename Kevadon) as a tranquilizer and painkiller with specific indications to prescribe the drug to pregnant women for morning sickness.
 Although it had been previously approved in Canada and more than 20 European and African countries, she withheld approval for the drug and requested to see clinical trial information.
 At the time, the FDA could only withhold approval for 60 days at a time, so she continually requested further information from the company every 60 days for over a year.
 Her initial reason for doing this was that the testimonials supplied by Richardson-Merrell contained no scientific methodology, and she recognized their authors as having published suspicious articles in the past.
 Kelsey also observed that the application said nothing about the chirality of thalidomide.

 In December 1960, Leslie Florence published a letter in the British Medical Journal connecting thalidomide to neurological symptoms.
 Kelsey saw this letter and added Florence's observed symptoms to her ongoing data requests.
 The unexpected neurological effects caused her to recall her earlier work on the mechanism of birth defects, so she also requested animal studies to demonstrate that the drug would not be harmful to the fetus.
 In fact, Richardson-Merrell had reportedly discovered birth defects when the drug was tested on rats but did not report this finding; Kelsey was instead sent misleading partial data suggesting the product was safe for pregnant women.
 Despite the fact that thalidomide was already widely used in Europe and elsewhere, Kelsey remained suspicious and scrutinized this data with concern and skepticism, sometimes asking her husband to check her conclusions.
 As 1960 turned to 1961, Kelsey's continual requests for more information incurred the ire of her contact at Richardson-Merrell, who insisted on speeding up the approval process and attempted to escalate the application, but Kelsey's superiors at the FDA stood by her.